 This chapter first sets out the NGR requirements regarding the regulatory treatment of extensions and expansions to a covered pipeline.
-It then discusses the proposed amendments to these requirements.
+It then discusses stakeholder views and the Commissions conclusions regarding these requirements in turn.

 3.1 Current framework for extensions and expansions